-Global gold-backed ETF holdings added 15 tons of the yellow metal in May, boosting total holdings to 2,484 tons, according to the latest data released by the World Gold Council.
+Gold-backed ETFs added 298 tons of gold through the first three months of 2020, amounting to $23 billion in net inflows.
+That pushed total holdings to a new record of 3,185 tons, according to data released by the World Gold Council.